Yaakov Weinberg: Early life and family

+Career

 In 1964, Weinberg went to the Yeshivas Ner Yisroel of Toronto originally the Toronto branch of Ner Israel, where he served as dean until 1971.
 He then returned to Baltimore but went on to serve for a short time as rosh yeshiva at the now defunct Kerem Yeshiva founded by his son, Rabbi Matis Weinberg, in Santa Clara, California.
 However, following the death of his father-in-law, Rabbi Ruderman, he became the permanent rosh yeshiva of Ner Israel in Baltimore in 1987 until his death in 1999.

-Advisor and teacher of other rabbis

-Weinberg was regarded as a master logician, with broad knowledge and depth in all aspects of Jewish law and philosophy.
-He was also a sought-after counselor, involved in hundreds of private and public issues and concerns within the Jewish community.